Oncle-Ha/peri-docs/content/en/docs/Contributing/PhysIKA-Webset.md

 ---
-title: "How to contribute to PhysIKA documentation"
+title: "How to contribute to Peridyno documentation"
 linkTitle: "Docs"
 description: >
-  This page tells you how to build PhysIKA website, including installation and basic configuration.
+  This page tells you how to build Peridyno website, including installation and basic configuration.
 ---